h3nd24/fuzzing_scripts/README.md

 #                                             Plot                                                #
 ###################################################################################################

+We have a lot of scripts for various plotting purposes, and we tried to label them using tags in the header of each script.
-The scripts are used to aggregate the data from several fuzzers in an experiment, calculate the average, area under curve, truncating data points to speed up plotting process, and plot figures.
+Some scripts are used to aggregate the data from several fuzzers in an experiment, calculate the average, truncating data points to speed up plotting process, and plot figures.
-There are two scripts that bind these processes together: get\_plot\_stats.sh to plot coverage and raw crashes, and generate\_dedup\_plot\_data.sh which plot stack-hash-deduplicated crashes.
+There are two scripts that bind these processes together: get\_get\_coverage.plot.sh to plot coverage, and generate\_bug\_plot\_data.sh which plot bugs found overtime.

-get\_plot\_stats.sh <program> <max experiments> <time limit>
+get\_coverage\_plot.sh <program> <time limit>
-generate\_dedup\_plot\_data <program> <time limit>
+generate\_bug\_plot\_data.sh <program> <time limit>

 The time limit is used to cap the time of an experiment in the granularity of hours.
-The scripts expect a directory of fuzzing experiments (and stack\_hashes subdirectory containing stack-hash of a corresponding crash) in the format of <program>\_<time\ limit>h, e.g., sox\_18h
+The scripts expect a directory of fuzzing experiments (and "triage\_output" subdirectory containing the bug class of a corresponding crash) in the format of <program>\_<time\ limit>h, e.g., sox\_18h.

+We also have script that plots the speedup plot in the paper, and also the distribution of the corpora in the 2D-space (projected using PCA), and plotting the number of executions allocated for each seed in the corpus (derivatives from a seed are counted as part of the seed).
+The speedup plot uses the by-product information produced by the scripts to plot bugs overtime as input.

+plot\_bug\_stats\_aux.sh <program> <output>
+Rscript plot\_corpus\_distance.R --algnames <distillation techniques> --inputprefix <prefix to the input files>
+  --output <output> --title <plot header>

+There is no wrapper script for plotting number of executions allocated for each seed.
+"plot\_seed\_stats\_grouped.R" is the individual version of the "plot\_seed\_stats.R".

+Rscript plot\_seed\_stats\_grouped.R --input <input file> --outputprefix <prefix of the output file>
+  --title <plot header> --highlight <file containing seed to highlight> --limit <limit on the number of seeds to show>

-Individually, the scripts are the following:
+With respect to the previous plotting functionalities, these are the related scripts:
-* generate\_plot\_data.py : combine raw data from fuzzing experiments and produce average crashes.
+* generate\_plot\_data.py  : combine the coverage of 8 fuzzers from each fuzzing experiment, and also produce its average overtime over all of the experiments.
-                          The script also produce the maximum map_size / coverage.
-* deduplicate.py        : combine stack-hash-deduplicated crashes from fuzzing experiments.
+* time\_to\_find.py        : combine triaged bugs from fuzzing experiments.
-* dedup\_average.py      : produce the average deduplicated crashes (output from deduplicate.py)
+* dedup\_average.py        : produce the average bugs over time (output of time\_to\_find.py)
 * calculate\_AUC.R         : produce the area under curve for the input data, either it is output from generate_plot_data.py or dedup_average.py
 * get\_display\_data.R     : truncate the data points that are not visible in the plot to reduce plot processing time.
 Takes input from the output of generate_plot_data.py or dedup_average.py
 * plot.R                   : Main plotting script.
 Takes input data from the ouput of calculate\_AUC.R and get_display_data.R.
-* plot\_utils.R          : Some useful functions used in plot.R, mainly to split the plotting script file so that it is not too big.
+* plot\_utils.R            : Some useful functions used in plot.R, mainly to split the plotting script file so that it is not too big and modularity / reusability.
+* pca.py                   : Get the 2D PCA operators from the tuples in a corpus directory (Full).
+* pca\_transform.py        : Project the tuples in a corpus directory according to the operators learned by pca.py
+* plot\_legend.R           : Plot the legend for bug / coverage over time as separate file for modularity in the Latex file.
+* csv\_to\_file.py         : This script is used to setup the fuzzing directories with the bugs from triage result.
+This is because time\_to\_find.py expect the directory structure and crash IDs to be the same as the fuzzing experiment.
+* fill\_non\_bugs.sh       : This script pad the triage result with no bug ("") when a particular crash is not a bug.
+This is because sometimes people give me triage result of only interesting bugs and leave behind the non-bug crashes.
+* count\_execs.py          : Trace the AFL queue back to their sources and gather the statistics, i.e., the number of executions allocated to this seed.
+* count\_execs\_avg.py     : Aggregate the result of "count\_execs.py" in the form of mean and standard deviation.

+Apart from the previously mentioned scripts, there are various auxilliary scripts:
+* calculate\_CV.py         : Script to get the coefficient of variation on the experiments result.
+This is deprecated since we removed the tables from the paper.
+* compare\_result.sh       : Simple script to help me eyeball the output of "calculate\_AUC.R"
+* convert\_pdf\_to\_jpg.sh : Rasterize a vector image (PDF), mainly used for plotting the corpus distance.
+                             We would love to maintain the vector format, but then it will take forever to display due to the number of data points from full corpus, c'est la vie.
+* get\_bug\_count.sh       : Get the number of trials in the campaign (of a distillation) that hit a particular bug.
+* get\_CV\_table.sh        : The wrapper script to call "calculate\_CV.py" and format it into the Latex format.
+* get\_vda\_from\_log.sh   : Get the VD.A values from the log of executing "plot.R" with "--conclusion" enabled.
+* produce\_vda\_table.sh   : Format the output of "get\_vda\_from\_log.sh" into Latex format.
+* trace\_source\_main.sh   : Wraps the other trace source scripts, used to get an idea of which seed produce which bugs.
+* trace\_source.py         : Predecessor of "count\_execs.py", mainly this is tracing a crash to its source(s).
+* trace\_source\_setup.sh  : Setup the fuzzing experiments to have crash directories which contains only a particular bug.